Why do banks care about my living expenses?

 Conversely, if those declared expenses are below benchmark figures, the lender is likely to have reasons to believe that the information is not correct.

 What are the new changes to HEM?

 Following the release of the Household Expenditure Measure (HEM) 2019 Q2 by the Melbourne Institute, most lenders have updated their benchmark living expenses and made a few changes:

 - Lenders now use the total gross (before tax) application income from all sources including gross rental income.

 - Investment property expenses are now offset against rental income.
 The gross shaded rental income less investment property cost is added to the taxable gross income to determine the marginal tax rate and calculate net income.

 - The definition of a dependent has changed from ‘a child under the age of 18’ to include ‘a child 18 years or over who lives with the applicant(s) and is totally financially reliant on the applicant(s)’.

 Example of HEM living expenses measure

-The cost of living can vary signficant depending on the make up of your household.
+The cost of living can vary signficantly depending on the makeup of your household.

 - Living cost in Australia for one person: $2,835 per month